 About Futurpreneur Canada

 Futurpreneur Canada (formerly the Canadian Youth Business Foundation, or CYBF) has been fueling the entrepreneurial passions of Canada’s young enterprise for nearly two decades.
 We are the only national, non-profit organization that provides financing, mentoring and support tools to aspiring business owners aged 18-39.
 Our internationally recognized mentoring program hand matches young entrepreneurs with a business expert from a network of more than 2,700 volunteer mentors.
-Futurpreneur Canada is a founding member of the G20 Young Entrepreneurs’ Alliance, the Canadian member of Youth Business International, and the Canadian host of Global Entrepreneurship Week. www.futurpreneur.ca.
+Futurpreneur Canada is a founding member of the G20 Young Entrepreneurs’ Alliance and the Canadian host of Global Entrepreneurship Week. www.futurpreneur.ca.
 Facebook: Futurpreneur Twitter: @Futurpreneur

 For interview opportunities and media inquiries, please contact: